-Series J 83/8% Cumulative Redeemable Preferred Units.
-On October 14, 2004, we issued 796,948 units of Series J 83/8% Cumulative Redeemable Preferred Units in replacement of an existing series of Chelsea preferred units in the Chelsea Acquisition.
-On or after October 15, 2027, the Series J Preferred Units, in whole or in part, may be redeemed at our option at a price, payable in cash, of \$50.00 per unit (payable solely out of the sale proceeds of other capital shares of Simon Property, which may include other series of preferred shares), plus accumulated and unpaid distributions.
-The Series J Preferred Units are not convertible or exchangeable for any other property or securities of the Operating Partnership.
-The Series J Preferred Stock was issued at a premium of \$7,553 as of the date of the acquisition of Chelsea.
+Series J 83/8% Cumulative Redeemable Preferred Stock.
+On October 14, 2004, we issued 796,948 shares of Series J 83/8% Cumulative Redeemable Preferred Stock in replacement of an existing series of Chelsea preferred stock in the Chelsea Acquisition.
+On or after October 15, 2027, the Series J Preferred Stock, in whole or in part, may be redeemed at our option at a price, payable in cash, of \$50.00 per share (payable solely out of the sale proceeds of other capital stock of Simon Property, which may include other series of preferred shares), plus accumulated and unpaid dividends.
+The Series J Preferred Stock is not convertible or exchangeable for any other property or securities of Simon Property.
+The Series J Preferred Stock was issued at a premium of \$7,553 as of the date of our acquisition of Chelsea.

-Series K Variable Rate Redeemable Preferred Units.
-To fund the redemption of the Series F Preferred Units in the fourth quarter of 2006, we issued 8,000,000 Series K Variable Rate Redeemable Preferred Units for \$200.0 million to Simon Property.
-During the fourth quarter, we repurchased all 8,000,000 of these preferred units at the same price.
+Series K Variable Rate Redeemable Preferred Stock.
+To fund the redemption of the Series F Preferred Stock in the fourth quarter of 2006, we issued 8,000,000 shares of Series K Variable Rate Redeemable Preferred Stock for \$200.0 million.
+During the fourth quarter, we repurchased all 8,000,000 shares of this preferred stock at the same price.